Indiana Other Deductions

 If you meet these qualifications, you must complete Schedule IT-2440 and have it signed by your doctor to claim this deduction.
 Schedule IT-2440 must be attached to your tax return when claiming this deduction.

 This deduction is limited to a maximum of $5,200 per qualifying individual.
-Note: Social Security disability income does not qualify for this deduction because Indian does not tax this income.
+Note: Social Security disability income does not qualify for this deduction because Indiana does not tax this income.

 For more information about this deduction, see Income Tax Information Bulletin #70.